joravkumar/GCTranscriptionConnector-Google/README.md

 2. **Deployment on Digital Ocean App Platform:**
    - Configure environment variables in the App Platform settings.
+   - Set up HTTP routes, health checks, and commands as described in the [Digital Ocean App Platform Configuration](#digital-ocean-app-platform-configuration) section.
-   - Deploy the application; the Procfile will trigger the start command.
+   - Deploy the application; the Run Command will trigger the start command.

 ---